 My artworking-working life.

-From there I conjured a career as a 'specialist painter', as we called ourselves, me and a culturally varied crowd of artistic-misfits* who all called working for a living with your hands immersed in a bucket full of paint for 10 hours a day as 'keeping your hand in'.
+From there I conjured a career as a 'specialist painter'.
+That way working for a living with your hands immersed in a bucket full of paint for 10 hours a day is classed as 'keeping your hand in'.
 In other words, work that involved any kind-of-arty use of kind-of-arty materials.
 Not that I'm dismissive of it, on the contrary, it was mad fun sometimes, and many of the projects I worked on during these years were international & personally challenging; I made things as a model-maker, elbow deep in fibreglass, polyurethane and sawdust; as a scenic painter of large scale public works; as a studio assistant/technician to working artists; and as a painter/decorator and gilder.
 But mostly the latter; oh my word, LOTS of gilding.
 Fabulously glamorous private residences and flash corporate offices but also huge commercial construction sites; worlds of wildly variable conditions demanding long hours and hard physical labour.
 It was busy.
 I worked and work, paid by the hour, through lots of airports, tight deadlines, and much duty free Tanqueray.

 During these years I operated from three studios in Sydney, the first in Redfern and the other two in Surry Hills and in one of those, I mounted an exhibition: Rosie Perl Studio Show 1999.
-Lots of beers with friends & the closest I got to exhibiting commercially.
-I completed numerous major commissioned artworks & my work is in private and public collections across the world but not being 'with' a commercial fine art gallery was a real chip on my shoulder.
-Such was my ambition, then.
-In truth I loved the challenge of working within a client brief, and bringing my own expression to the commissions was in itself, very satisfying and rewarding.
+Lots of beers with friends.
+I completed numerous major commissioned artworks & my work is in private and public collections across the world but not being 'with' a commercial fine art gallery was a real chip on my shoulder because such is the art world culture.
+But in truth, I loved the challenge of working within a client brief, and bringing my own expression to the commissions was in itself, very satisfying and rewarding.
 That wonderful feeling of accomplishment thats a thrill to live in.
 Also, I made a living from it, a position not easily come by in this industry.
 Like I say, art is a dodgy business and Tanqueray does not pay for itself.